 Medals cast and finished by the artist

-Where medals are produced by the artist, the commission payment to the artist is £50 per medal sold (the Society will pay an advance of £500 against the potential sale of the first ten medals immediately prior to publication).
+Where medals are produced by the artist, the commission payment to the artist is £50 per medal sold (the Society will pay £500 against the potential sale of the first ten medals immediately prior to publication).

 Medals cast by the Society

-Artists wishing the Society to make their medal should contact the Artist Secretary.
+Artists wishing the Society to make their medal should contact the Commissioning Secretary.

-Where medals are produced by BAMS, the commission payment to the artist is £25 per medal sold (the Society will pay an advance of £250 against the potential sale of the first ten medals immediately prior to publication).
+Where medals are produced by BAMS, the commission payment to the artist is £25 per medal sold (the Society will pay £250 against the potential sale of the first ten medals immediately prior to publication).